3mdeb/hackathon/docs/index.md

 </h1>

-The event will take place at 3mdeb's office, accessible at Abrahama 1a / 2.05, Gdańsk  80-307:
+The event will take place at 3mdeb's office, accessible at ul.
+Abrahama 1a / 2.05, Gdańsk  80-307:

 - [OpenStreetMap](https://www.openstreetmap.org/way/103471012#map=19/54.39267/18.58042)
 - [Google Maps](https://goo.gl/maps/9qvAJWsuvD9ECLNM7)

-During the event there will be soft drinks and beer, as well as small snacks.
+During the event, there will be soft drinks and beer, as well as small snacks.

 ---